 Now that you know how to conjugate saber, check out these examples.

-Conocer is used to express familiarity or acquaintance (or lack thereof) with a person, place, or thing.
-For example you can know, or be acquainted with, a book, a movie, a country, or a certain person.
+Conocer is used to express familiarity (or lack thereof) with a person, place, or thing.
+For example you can know, or be familiar with, a book, a movie, a country, or a certain person.

 Conocer Present Indicative Forms

 Here are the conjugations of conocer in the present indicative.